To learn more about Kayron check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-Kayron’s basic Heal card, not a card you’ll be focusing on but does also gain the ability to generate Futility thanks to potentials.
+Kayron’s basic Heal card, not a card you’ll be focusing on, but it also gains the ability to generate Futility thanks to Potentials.

 Echo of Futility

-A 1-cost high-damage single target ability that generates 2 Futility as opposed to the 1 Kayron’s basics do.
+A 1 cost high damage single-target ability that generates 2 Futility as opposed to the 1 his basics do.

 Brand of Annihilation